Rudokhvist/BoosterCreator/README.md

 Example: `booster bot1 730`<br/>
 To automatically create boosters you can add to config of your bot(s) parameter `GamesToBooster`, of type "array of uint".
 ASF will create boosters from specified games as long as there is enough gems, automatically waiting for cooldowns.<br/>
 Example: `"GamesToBooster": [730, 570],`<br/>

-You can get support for this plugin in https://steamcommunity.com/groups/Ryzheplugins (or just use github issues).

 ![downloads](https://img.shields.io/github/downloads/Rudokhvist/BoosterCreator/total.svg?style=social)